The Sun (Malaysia): Sections

 theSun covers national and international news as well as sports, property, media & marketing and lifestyle & entertainment.
 It has been redesigned with plenty of news briefs to cater to the reading habits of busy executives - the paper's target audience.

 theSun weekend was launched in the weekend of 15–16 May 2004, a revamp of its Saturday issue.
-It was however discontinued in March 2006 as it is not consistent with the free paper model.
+It was discontinued in March 2006 due to its inconsistency with the free paper model.

 Target audience

 As of 2010, theSun prints and distributes 300,512 copies a day to approximately 3,337 targeted distribution points, called SunSpots (office buildings, condominiums, LRT stations, fast food outlets), primarily in the Klang Valley, also known as Kuala Lumpur Metropolitan Area.
-People can also get a copy of theSun in almost all Malaysian 7-Eleven stores or pay a newsvendor to deliver the paper to homes.
+People can also get a copy of theSun in almost all Malaysian 7-Eleven stores or pay a newsvendor to deliver the paper to their homes.
 The paper's circulation is audited by the Audit Bureau of Circulation (ABC).